 Many of the protocols libcurl supports send name and password unencrypted as clear text (HTTP Basic authentication, FTP, TELNET etc).
-It is very easy for anyone on your network or a network nearby yours to just fire up a network analyzer tool and eavesdrop on your passwords.
-Don't let the fact that HTTP Basic uses base64 encoded passwords fool you.
+It is very easy for anyone on your network or a network nearby yours, to just fire up a network analyzer tool and eavesdrop on your passwords.
+Don't let the fact that HTTP uses base64 encoded passwords fool you.
 They may not look readable at a first glance, but they very easily "deciphered" by anyone within seconds.

-To avoid this problem, use HTTP authentication methods or other protocols that don't let snoopers see your password: HTTP with Digest, NTLM or GSS authentication, HTTPS, FTPS, SCP, SFTP and FTP-Kerberos are a few examples.
+To avoid this problem, use protocols that don't let snoopers see your password: HTTPS, FTPS and FTP-kerberos are a few examples.
+HTTP Digest authentication allows this too, but isn't supported by libcurl as of this writing.